English as a Second Language ESL

 We offer an intensified sequence of language learning courses at an Entry/Bridge stage of instruction in which students learn, practice, and apply general English language skills and communication strategies within the context of everyday life, including their college-going experience.

-All sixteen courses are described below.
+All eight General ESL courses are described below.

 For students’ convenience, each semester the college posts a searchable database of available classes: